nxp-archive/openil_sja1105-tool/docs/md/sja1105-conf.5.md

     defaults to "_/sys/bus/spi/drivers/sja1105/spi0.1_".
 The same restrictions
     apply as above.

-dry_run

-:   If set to "true" then instead of sending a SPI_IOC_MESSAGE ioctl to
-    the SPI character device, commands such as "**sja1105-tool config upload**" just print the SPI messages as a hexdump to stdout.
-No communication is performed over SPI.

 auto_flush

 : - Sets the flush condition to true for some of the sja1105-tool commands